trujilml/employee-tracker/README.md

 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role

+                        ['View all Employees',
+                       'View all Employees by Department',
+                       'View all Employees by Manager',
+                       'View all Departments',
+                       'View Department budgets',
+                       'View all Roles',
+                       'Add an Employee',
+                       'Add a Department',
+                       'Add a Role',
+                       'Delete an Employee',
+                       'Delete a Department',
+                       'Delete a Role',
+                       'Update an Employee`s Role',
+                       'Update an Employee`s Manager',
+                       'Exit']

 Bonus
 Try to add some additional functionality to your application, such as the ability to do the following: